quick-perf/maven-test-bench/README.md

 Measures took around one hour and a quarter.

-From Maven versions 3.2.5 to 3.6.2, heap allocation level is the highest with Maven 3.2.5 and the smallest with Maven 3.6.2. *The heap allocation decreases from ~7 GB with Maven 3.6.1 to ~3 GB with Maven 3.6.2*.
+From Maven versions 3.2.5 to 3.6.2, heap allocation level is the highest with Maven 3.2.5 and the smallest with Maven 3.6.2. *The heap allocation decreases from ~7 Gb with Maven 3.6.1 to ~3 Gb with Maven 3.6.2*.

 Control and reduce heap allocation is an important matter for Maven project.
 Indeed, a part of the heap allocation is going to be garbage collected and the garbage collection activity is succeptible to slow down your build.
 In addition, less heap allocation means that you may execute Maven with a smaller heap size.